Textile Design BA (Hons)

 -

-Engage with industry agendas of sustainable practice and responsible design while addressing commercial and client needs for the wider world.
+Engage with industry agendas of sustainable practice and responsible design while addressing commercial and client needs of this multi-million pound global industry.

 -